SebastianBach/full-stack/README.md

 * A C-wrapper for the C++ function.
 * A unit test that tests this C-wrapper.
 * A *Rust* command line tool calling the C-wrapper function.
+* A Java Native Interface Library to extend Java.
+* A *Java* command line tool using that shared library.

 ```mermaid
   flowchart LR;